curtischong/kaggle-solutions-old/competitions/ICR - Identifying Age-Related Conditions.md

 			- so do we treat it like a time series problem? not sure
 		- ![[ICR - Identifying Age-Related Conditions#^313qla]]
 - **Why did people think their CV was good, but got bad scores?**
+	- there is a component of luck
+	- people trusted their CV a bit too much, and didn't do [[remove easy examples]] (2nd)
+		- they spent too much time [[overfitting yourself]]
 - **What is reweighing?**
+	- maybe " the reweighting is done in a way such that the class predictions are more balanced overall across all test data rows"
 ##### Solutions
 - (1st) [[TabPFN]] plus CV + [[alternative targets (auxiliary objective)]] for "hard to predict"
 	- https://www.kaggle.com/competitions/icr-identify-age-related-conditions/discussion/430843